Relationships make the world go around

 We are in a relationship with everyone we meet because we are always swapping energy.
 Even the guy reading the paper in the adjacent seat on the train might leave an impression as you form an opinion about or sense his energy.
 Although not much of a connection, it’s important to know we can actually impact everyone we meet at some level.

 Forging successful relationships is essential for a successful life.
 Whether at home or at work, creating successful connections is being able to identify what needs to be in place, and being able to understand ways your relationships work by heightening your understanding of the relationship.
+Professional relationships and personal relationships can have some commonalities, but there will be differences too.
 The following attempts to break down the factors which determine the strength and depth of our connections.
 These factors illustrate some of the myriad ways we forge links with others.

 A relationship can only be successful if both people want to be in it.
 If you’ve ever been friends with someone and you’re making all the calls.
 You are the one trying to make arrangements to meet.
 It follows you are probably more invested in the relationship than the other person.
 If a customer simply isn’t interested in your product.
 If your employee is looking for another job, you don’t have a reciprocal relationship.